bhoward/focsipedia/docs/fp/state.md

 three possible inputs ('N', 'D', or 'Q', for nickel, dime, and quarter) will cause a different change of state.
-One further difference is that each edge in the graph will give not only a new state but also an indication of whether candy was given out on the transition.
+One further difference is that each edge in the graph will give not only a new state but also an indication of whether candy was given out on the transition (this means that it is a Mealy machine).
 Finally, there is no accepting state, since the machine will keep running as long as there is input; in the example below, we will print "Candy!" whenever it produces a piece of candy.

-TODO mention Mealy and Moore machines.

 ```reason edit
 let vtrans = (amount, input) => {